-It’s still surprising to me that so many anglers are unfamiliar with the term rod blank.
+It’s still surprising to me that so many anglers are unfamiliar with the term fishing rod blank.

-You can ask the average angler about their rod blank, and a blank stare is the likely response.
+You can ask an angler about their rod blank, and a blank stare is the likely response.

 All anglers know that fishing rods are made of components such as line guides, grips, and reel seats, and a ‘long flexi thing’ to which the guides etc connect.